-1. Be sure that your organization is clear on the spending timelines and reporting requirements for the usage of funds.
+1. Is your organization clear on the spending timelines and reporting requirements for the usage of funds?

 2. Have you considered Uniform Guidance Single Audit implications?

-Provider Relief Fund General and Targeted Distribution payments (CFDA 93.498) and Uninsured Testing and Treatment reimbursement payments (CFDA 93.461) are federal awards and subject to Single Audit.
-Subparts B (General Provisions), D (Post Federal Award Requirements), E (Cost Principles), and F (Audit Requirements) of the Uniform Guidance apply to Provider Relief Funds.
-Commercial organizations that receive $750,000 or more in annual federal awards have two options:
+Provider Relief Fund General and Targeted Distribution payments (Assistance Listing Number 93.498) and COVID-19 Testing for the Uninsured reimbursement payments (Assistance Listing Number 93.461) are also federal awards and subject to Single Audit.
+Commercial organizations that expend $750,000 or more in annual federal awards are subject to the HHS for-profit audit requirements and have two options:

 a.
-A financial audit conducted in accordance with Generally Accepted Government Auditing Standards (45 CFR 75.216), or
+A financial audit conducted in accordance with Generally Accepted Government Auditing Standards (45 CFR 75.216)

 b.
-A Single Audit in conformance with the requirements under 45 CFR 75 Subpart F.
+A Single or Program-Specific Audit in accordance with the requirements under 45 CFR 75 Subpart F

 If you’re unsure as to which of these options best fits your organization, reach out to your trusted advisor.
 There are a series of key attributes to take into account in each situation.

 3. Have you implemented sufficient procedures for tracking the use of funds?